trxe/notes-blog/content/computer-networks/5_TCP.md

 Needs to keep track of historical info (state)

-- Packets sent but not yet acknoowledged,
+- Packets sent but not yet acknowledged,
 - Packets received so far
 - etc.